 - 104. The Inquiry is not aware of any research conducted to try to understand the extent of abuse and neglect across faith-based care settings in Aotearoa New Zealand.
-As a result, there is no reliable figure on the extent of abuse in faith-based care during the Inquiry period. - As discussed in the Inquiry's interim report He Purapura Ora, he Māra Tipu, From Redress to Puretumu Torowhānui, faith-based institutions were found to have poor access to information and record-keeping processes.
+As a result, there is no reliable figure on the extent of abuse in faith-based care during the Inquiry period. - 105.
+As discussed in the Inquiry's interim report He Purapura Ora, he Māra Tipu, From Redress to Puretumu Torowhānui, faith-based institutions were found to have poor access to information and record-keeping processes.
 This included where information was withheld from survivors, accidentally or deliberately destroyed by the institution, lost, incorrectly recorded or incomplete.
-Any data on abuse in faith-based care should therefore be considered in the context of inadequate record-keeping, as well as the high barriers to disclosure as identified in Part 7 of the Inquiry's final report Whanaketia Through pain and trauma, from darkness to light. - The Inquiry commissioned MartinJenkins to write a report assessing the numbers of people in care, and numbers who were abused in care, within the scope of the Inquiry's Terms of Reference.
+Any data on abuse in faith-based care should therefore be considered in the context of inadequate record-keeping, as well as the high barriers to disclosure as identified in Part 7 of the Final Report. - 106.
+The Inquiry commissioned MartinJenkins to write a report assessing the numbers of people in care, and numbers who were abused in care, within the scope of the Inquiry's Terms of Reference.
 The report, which used the timeframe of 1950 to 2019, estimated that approximately 254,000 people were in faith-based care settings (excluding pastoral care) over the Inquiry period.
 Of this number, 143,000 (56 percent) were in faith-based children's homes, orphanages, and foster homes; 1,600 (0.6 percent) were in faith-based residential disability care settings; and 109,000 (43 percent) were in faith-based boarding schools.81